microsoft/jacdac/services/power.md

 after general device announce packets, in the same frame.
 This makes it simpler for other power services to parse them.

-The `active` reports contain device priority, which is either its remaining battery capacity, or a constant.
+The `active` reports contain device priority, which is formed from the maximum available current and remaining battery capacity.

 After queuing an announce with `active` report, the service enters a grace period until the report has been sent on the wire.